 - Redeeming shares (essentially "cashing out") when allowed after a certain amount of time

 - A portion of the profits when the property is sold if you've kept your share

 - Gives you the ability to participate in big real estate projects with just a few thousand dollars

 - You get to evaluate the details of each project and choose exactly what you invest in

 - It can be very educational to familiarize yourself with loan and real estate terminology so you can understand each deal's prospectus.
-This knowledge can benefit you in future ventures
+That knowledge can benefit you in future ventures.

 - It's a new and still relatively untested space, without decades of statistics to look at

 - Risky because your investment's success or failure is attached to a single property